Celestron C8 XLT Review

-Coma increases progressively off axis, so that by 70% or so stellar images have taken on a distinctly comatic form, even in the flat field of a 13mm Ethos.
+Aberrations increase progressively off axis, so that by ~70% field width stars have taken on a distinctly comatic form, even in the flat field of a 13mm Ethos.
 In this respect the C8 underperforms a good APO (especially a well-corrected triplet).

 One problem that everyone knows about with SCTs is dew and indeed on one night the C8 dewed up after just fifteen minutes and meant I had to beg my daughter’s hair-drier.
 A dew-shield would be your first C8 accessory.

 The star test was simply excellent – one of the best I have seen in a catadioptric with evenly-illuminated, identical diffraction patterns either side of focus.
 This explains the snappy focus and much of what follows in this review.
 The C8 was however slightly out of collimation from the factory.

 The high optical quality of this C8 really surprised me having seen a number of very imperfect SCTs over the years.

 A 25 day old Moon – a waning crescent - was a beautiful sight in a 32mm Plossl giving 63x.
 The whole Moon easily fitted in the field and revealed both the crescent and Earthshine.
 I did notice a shadow effect from the central obstruction that caused illumination to drop off centre field, but it didn’t detract from the view.